rrmangum/Loan-Qualification-Application/README.md

 ```
 python loan_qualifier_app.py
 ```
-The program will ask for the user to input the path to the most current loan data from a preformatted CSV file, `daily rate sheet`, that looks like the following:
+The application will ask for the user to input the path to the most current loan data from a preformatted CSV file, `daily rate sheet`, that looks like the following:

 ![Excel file showcasing the loan data format](https://github.com/rrmangum/Loan-Qualification-Application/blob/main/images/Input_Data_Format.png?raw=true)